truptikhodwe/Library-Management-System/README.md

 ## Project Structure

 * client.c: Contains the client-side code for interacting with the library management system.
-* server.c: Contains the server-side code that handles requests from clients (not provided in the given code, but assumed to exist).
+* server.c: Contains the server-side code that handles requests from clients.

 ## Prerequisites